While schools remain closed due to COVID-19, teachers are finding innovative ways to adapt the traditional classroom to a new environment.

 Though she describes herself as a “non-tech-savvy person,” Julia has come up with a clever way to bring her third-grade bilingual classroom into her living room.
 For her math lessons, she needs to be able to see her students while at the same time her students need to be able to see Julia’s whiteboard.
 But managing this on one computer was awkward.

 So Julia figured out how to join her Google Meet sessions from both her school laptop and her personal laptop simultaneously.
 She uses her document camera with her school laptop, so students can see what she is writing, much like a whiteboard.
 She then uses her personal laptop to see a grid view of all of her students.
+All of these devices are carefully arranged on top of Julia's dresser—the only space she has for this setup.
 Students work out their math problems on paper with a marker so she can see their work when they hold it up to the camera.
 She also records these small group sessions, and the recording is automatically added to the calendar invite, so any students who missed class can easily find the recording.

 “The lessons weren't my finest teaching,” Julia says.
 “But the fact that I was able to get through some objectives and my students were able to hold their work up to the camera so I could see what they were doing—they were like, ‘yeah, high five, we got this!’
 That was a huge high for me this week.”